-- III.
-Construction/building trades to address critical infrastructure needs: training and jobs for building roads, bridges, municipality infrastructure, and ensuring safe drinking water. - 3 IV.
-Information technology: training and jobs to allow businesses to excel in an ever 4 increasing network dependent business environment. - V. Hospitality training and jobs to support New Hampshire's tourism industry, to include but not be limited to hotel workers, restaurant workers, campground workers, lift operators, state park workers, and amusement park workers. - 342:8 Reporting Requirement; Measurement of Outcomes. - I. The department of health and human services shall prepare a report on the outcomes of the granite workforce program using appropriate standard common performance measures.
-Program partners, as a condition of participation, shall be required to provide the department with the relevant data.
-Metrics to be measured shall include, but are not limited to: - (a) Degree of participation. - (b) Progress with overcoming barriers. - (c) Entry into employment. - 16 (d) Job retention.

-- 17 (e) Earnings gain. - (f) Movement within established federal poverty level measurements, including the Supplemental Nutrition Assistance Program (SNAP) and the New Hampshire granite advantage health care program under RSA 126-AA. - (g) Attainment of education or training, including credentials. - II.
-The report shall be issued to the speaker of the house of representatives, the president of the senate, the governor, the commission to evaluate the effectiveness and future of the New Hampshire granite advantage health care program established under RSA 126-AA:4, and the state library on or before December 1, 2019. - 342:9 Termination of Granite Workforce Program. - I. The commissioner of the department of health and human services shall be responsible for determining, every 3 months commencing no later than December 31, 2018, whether available TANF reserve funds total at least \$5,000,000.
-If at any time the commissioner determines that available TANF reserve funds have fallen below \$5,000,000, the commissioners of the departments of health and human services and employment security shall, within 20 business days of such determination, terminate the Granite Workforce program.
-The commissioners shall notify the governor, the speaker of the house of representatives, the president of the senate, the chairperson of the fiscal committee of the general court, and Granite Workforce participants of the program's pending termination. - II.
+1 computer aided drafting and design, electronic and mechanical engineering, precision welding, 2 computer numerical controlled precision machining, robotics, and automation.
+3 III.
+Construction/building trades to address critical infrastructure needs: training and jobs 4 for building roads, bridges, municipality infrastructure, and ensuring safe drinking water.
+5 IV.
+Information technology: training and jobs to allow businesses to excel in an ever 6 increasing network dependent business environment.
+7 V. Hospitality training and jobs to support New Hampshire's tourism industry, to include 8 but not be limited to hotel workers, restaurant workers, campground workers, lift operators, state 9 park workers, and amusement park workers.
+10 342:8 Reporting Requirement; Measurement of Outcomes.
+11 I. The department of health and human services shall prepare a report on the outcomes of 12 the granite workforce program using appropriate standard common performance measures.
+13 Program partners, as a condition of participation, shall be required to provide the department with 14 the relevant data.
+Metrics to be measured shall include, but are not limited to: 15 (a) Degree of participation.
+16 (b) Progress with overcoming barriers.
+17 (c) Entry into employment.
+18 (d) Job retention.
+19 (e) Earnings gain.
+20 (f) Movement within established federal poverty level measurements, including the 21 Supplemental Nutrition Assistance Program (SNAP) and the New Hampshire granite advantage 22 health care program under RSA 126-AA.
+23 (g) Attainment of education or training, including credentials.
+24 II.
+The report shall be issued to the speaker of the house of representatives, the president of 25 the senate, the governor, the commission to evaluate the effectiveness and future of the New 26 Hampshire granite advantage health care program established under RSA 126-AA:4, and the state 27 library on or before December 1, 2019.
+28 342:9 Termination of Granite Workforce Program.
+29 I. The commissioner of the department of health and human services shall be responsible 30 for determining, every 3 months commencing no later than December 31, 2018, whether available 31 TANF reserve funds total at least \$5,000,000.
+If at any time the commissioner determines that 32 available TANF reserve funds have fallen below \$5,000,000, the commissioners of the departments 33 of health and human services and employment security shall, within 20 business days of such 34 determination, terminate the Granite Workforce program.
+The commissioners shall notify the 35 governor, the speaker of the house of representatives, the president of the senate, the chairperson of 36 the fiscal committee of the general court, and Granite Workforce participants of the program's 37 pending termination.
+38 II.
 If at any time the New Hampshire granite advantage health care program, established under RSA 126-AA, terminates, the commissioners of the departments of health and human services and employment security shall terminate the Granite Workforce program.
 The date of the Granite Workforce program's termination shall align with that of the New Hampshire granite advantage health care program.

-178 Department of Natural and Cultural Resources; Exemption from Transfer Restrictions.
-Amend RSA 9:16-a, II-a(d) as follows:
+5 178 Department of Natural and Cultural Resources; Exemption from Transfer Restrictions.
+6 Amend RSA 9:16-a, II-a(d) as follows: